ritamk/AutoInsta/README.md

 	<ul>
 		<!-- <li><i></i></li> -->
 		<li><i>homLike(n)</i></li>
 		This function likes posts in the home/feed section of Instagram.
-It takes one parameter: n, this is the number of posts that the function will like before scrolling back up top.
+It takes one parameter: <code>n</code>, this is the number of posts that the function will like before scrolling back up top.
 It waits for 4 seconds between each like, to make the activity seem more natural.
         <li><i>homDislike(n)</i></li>
 		This function dislikes posts in the home/feed section of Instagram.
-It takes one parameter: n, this is the number of posts that the function will dislike before scrolling back up top.
+It takes one parameter: <code>n</code>, this is the number of posts that the function will dislike before scrolling back up top.
 It waits for 4 seconds between each dislike.
         <li><i>postLike()</i></li>
 		This function likes pop-up posts.
 It waits 1 second before doing so to let the elements load properly.
 		<li><i>postDislike()</i></li>
 		This function dislikes pop-up posts.
 It waits 1 second before doing so.
         <li><i>comment(text)</i></li>
 		This function comments on pop-up posts.
-It takes a parameter: text, this is the text that is commented on a post.
+It takes a parameter: <code>text</code>, this is the text that is commented on a post.
 In a video, the function behaves abnormally.
 It waits at least 2 seconds before doing so.
 If it can't locate the commenting interface, it forfeits the action.
         <li><i>postSelect()</i></li>
 		This function selects the first post in any account and opens it in pop-up mode.
 It waits 1 second before doing so.
 If it can't locate the element, it forfeits the action.
         <li><i>expSelect()</i></li>